mgoffin/slack-dnd-bot/README.md

 This bot allows you to talk "in character" in a Slack channel.
 Some examples:

 ```
+> /char -H
 > /char -c Drizzt -m "Hello, world..."
 > /char -c Drizzt -e "Excitedly" -m "Hello, world!"
 > /char -c Drizzt -r "1d20"
 ```

+The `-H` will print the help out if you ever need to reference it.
 You can also roll dice!
 It uses `d20` so see their readthedocs for syntax.
 ```
 > /char -c Drizzt -e "Defiantly" -m "So be it!" -r "1d20"
 ```